lukaszdaniel/ivory/CXXR/README.md

    * libedit

-Compilation of the LLVM JIT requires clang 3.4 or later and the matching version of the LLVM library.
+Compilation of the LLVM JIT requires clang 3.4 or later and the matching version of the LLVM library (except building on clang 3.7 is currently broken).

 Rho has been tested to compile on both Linux and Mac OSX systems.